-Whether it's retiring early, saving for the children's education or paying off the mortgage, everyone has dreams they can achieve by saving and investing.
+Whether it's retiring early, saving for the children's education or buying a home, everyone has dreams they can achieve by saving and investing.

 Why do you need to Invest?

 Financial Security

 Everybody wants to be financially secure.
 Financial security allows you to enjoy a comfortable standard of living or a secure retirement.
 Or you could achieve something more specific, such as paying for your children's education, buying your own home or going on that special holiday.